kevincastejon/com.caskev.grid-toolkit/README.md

 ```

 ---
-## - **<u>Pathfinding</u>**
+### - **Pathfinding**
 ---
-Allows you to calculate paths between tiles.<br>
+Allows you to calculate paths between tiles.
 This API offers a method which generates and returns a direction map.
-A direction map can be seen as a "layer" on top of the user grid that indicates, for each accessible tile, the direction to the next tile, ultimately leading to the target tile.<br>
+A direction map can be seen as a "layer" on top of the user grid that indicates, for each accessible tile, the direction to the next tile, ultimately leading to the target tile.
-A direction map holds all the paths to a target tile from all the accessible tiles on the grid.<br>
+A direction map holds all the paths to a target tile from all the accessible tiles on the grid.
-Storing this DirectionMap object allows you to reconstruct paths between tiles without having to recalculate them every time, which can be costly in terms of performance.<br>
+Storing this DirectionMap object allows you to reconstruct paths between tiles without having to recalculate them every time, which can be costly in terms of performance.

 *Note that, obviously, any path calculation is valid as long as the user grid, and walkable states of the tiles, remains unchanged*

 ---

-### **<u>DirectionMap</u>**
+#### DirectionMap

-You can generate a **DirectionMap** object that holds pre-calculated paths data.<br>
+You can generate a **DirectionMap** object that holds pre-calculated paths data.
 This way of doing pathfinding is useful for some usages (like Tower Defenses and more) because it calculates once all the paths between one tile, called the "**target**", and all the accessible tiles from it.
 (The **DirectionMap** generation uses **Dijkstra** algorithm).

 To generate the **DirectionMap** object, use the **GenerateDirectionMap** method that needs the *grid* and the *target* tile from which to calculate the paths, as parameters.